-• Allow access to the terminal for various modes of transportation, including rideshare, taxis, shuttles, limousines, and buses.
-The Ground Transportation Center (GTC) will be located within Garage A, currently under construction; once Garage B/C is constructed, the GTC may expand into Garage B/C.
+Allow access to the terminal for various modes of transportation, including rideshare, taxis, shuttles, limousines, and buses.
+The GTC will be located within Garage A, currently under construction; once Garage complex B and C (referred to collectively as Garage B/C) is constructed, the GTC may expand into Garage B/C.

-Multi-modal Connector
+Multi-modal Station

-Construct infrastructure for a multi-modal connector to link BNA to potential future Nashville transit system.
+Construct infrastructure for a multi-modal station to link BNA to potential future Nashville transit system.
 Multi-modal concepts include options for light rail transit (LRT) connections at the airport to downtown and other greater Nashville locations.
 This will be coordinated with future Metropolitan Nashville Public Works Department and the Nashville Metropolitan Transit Authority (MTA) planning efforts and upcoming Master Plan Updates and Donelson Pike realignment projects that may be undertaken in the future (and sponsored/led by other agencies), but while the BNA Vision is being implemented.